BrandonXLF/c-minor/README.md

 ![NPM license info](https://img.shields.io/npm/l/c-minor)&nbsp;
 ![Test status](https://img.shields.io/github/actions/workflow/status/BrandonXLF/c-minor/tests.yml)

-c-minor is an extremely lightweight JavaScript package that enables the creation or modification of HTML elements with a concise and simple syntax.
+c-minor is an extremely small and lightweight JavaScript package that enables the creation and modification of HTML elements with a concise and simple syntax.

-It supports the addition of event listeners, attributes, properties, and children.
-The size of the compressed production version is under 256 bytes.
-You can view an [editable live demo at JSFiddle](https://jsfiddle.net/gh/get/library/pure/BrandonXLF/c-minor/tree/fiddle/demo/src) see the power of c-minor.
+It supports the addition of event listeners, attributes, properties, and children all while having a compressed production version with a size of under 256 bytes.
+You can view an [editable live demo at JSFiddle](https://jsfiddle.net/gh/get/library/pure/BrandonXLF/c-minor/tree/fiddle/demo/src).

 ## Documentation

+### Signatures

+`c(element, attrs, ...children)`

-`c(element[, attrs], ...children)`
+`c(element, ...children)`

 ### element

 Type: `string | HTMLElement`

-An existing HTMLElement or a string to use as the tag name of a newly created element;
+An existing `HTMLElement` or `string` to use as the tag name of a newly created element.

 ### attrs

 Type: `{ [key: string]: any } | undefined | null`

-Optional argument.

 An object containing key-value pairs of attributes, properties, and event listeners to add to the element.